area67/sereth/README.md

 Our goal is to contribute to Ethereum and expand use cases for smart contracts, while remaining true to the original protocol.
 Our process, inspired by Charles Hoskinson, is to apply concepts and tools from academic computer science to problems faced by blockchain developers.

-This repo is a working proof of concept for a paper submitted to OPODOS https://opodis2018.comp.polyu.edu.hk/index.html   The work in progress gained impetus from a keynote address by Marice Herlihy, one of many authors cited in the paper.
+This repo is a working proof of concept for a paper submitted to OPODOS https://opodis2018.comp.polyu.edu.hk/index.html

+Sereth was motivated by looking at correctness of smart contracts, which exhibit particular aspects of distributed systems.
+We gained impetus from a keynote address by Marice Herlihy, one of many authors cited in the paper.
 Special thanks to Raul who had some helpful hints on modifying Geth client.

 [![API Reference](
 https://camo.githubusercontent.com/915b7be44ada53c290eb157634330494ebe3e30a/68747470733a2f2f676f646f632e6f72672f6769746875622e636f6d2f676f6c616e672f6764646f3f7374617475732e737667